 How to Choose

-Topsoil can be used in a variety of landscaping projects such as starting gardens, plant and flower beds.
+Topsoil can be used in various landscaping projects such as starting gardens, plant and flower beds.
 It can also be used to fix lawns, bare spots and create better drainage.
 Choosing between straight topsoil and mixes depends on your application.
-For example, according to our top soil test results, our straight product is a suitable for when you just need new topsoil; but contrary to common belief, fertilization is still required for successful plant growth even for good quality topsoil.
-Our mixed topsoil with 1/3 manure, on the other hand, is a great soil amendment that can be used to amend or fertilize existing soil organically.
+For example, according to our top soil test results, our straight product is suitable for when you just need new topsoil.
+However, contrary to common belief, fertilization is still required for successful plant growth, even for good quality topsoil.
+Our mixed topsoil with 1/3 manure, on the other hand, is an excellent soil amendment that can be used to amend or fertilize existing soil organically.
 In some scenarios, you can use either as it is more of a personal preference.
 For example, the nutrients in manure mix make it great for gardening and sod and make it prone to weed growth and smell.
-Also, it could be too nitrogen rich for flowers, and the nutrients add no benefits if used solely for grading.
+Also, it could be too nitrogen-rich for flowers, and the nutrients add no benefits if used solely for grading.

 How to Use Topsoil

 Start by tilling the top few inches of existing soil and then add a 3-inch layer of the topsoil you purchased.
 Till the soil one more time to create a 6-inch layer that is now a mix of existing soil and added topsoil.
 This mixed layer acts as a smooth transition layer, cutting down on growth and drainage issues that may occur.

 If you’re adding topsoil to grow new grass, flowers, or plants, carefully consider the timing of your project.
 Spring or fall is the best time to do so because rainfall encourages biological activity.
-You should also consider testing pH levels after the topsoil has been added, in case the levels need to be adjusted before planting anything.
+You should also consider having your soil tested after topsoil has been added, in case the pH and nutrient levels in the soil need to be amended prior to planting.